Vision

 Our curriculum is based around four 75 minute lessons per day.
 All of our students have their own iPad that they use in and out of school.
 We believe that this provides a curriculum which:

-• Is broad, balanced, ambitious and aspirational
+• Is broad, balanced and aspirational

 • Promotes spiritual, moral, social and cultural development